Hallo ihr alle,

 - “Hmm, your soup is exceptionally good today.”

-“No need for brown nosing, we’ll go see Shades of Grey, period.”
+“No need for brown nosing, we’ll go to the opera, period.”

 What’s good about schleimen is it is kind of very visual while not being as vulgar as many of the English counterparts and so it’s also used in newspapers and even book titles.